santarini/vba/README.md

 Pretty much anything that is online can be scraped, imported, formatted, manipulated, analyzed, and interpreted using Visual Basic.

-I don't really want to upload my more elaborate/proprietary scripts up here.
+I don't really want to upload my more elaborate scripts up here.
 But I will upload some pretty useful subroutines that I often use in alot of my scripts.